JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Amazon Web Services Ubuntu 20
 -----------------------------

-Use a c6i.4xlarge instance or similar with AMI "skylab-5.0.0-ubuntu20" (ami-09a8c9d3775feafcf in region us-east-1, TODO MAKE PUBLIC ami-03e47cdb4ced34d7e in region us-east-2).
+Use a c6i.4xlarge instance or similar with AMI "skylab-5.0.0-ubuntu20" (ami-09a8c9d3775feafcf in region us-east-1, ami-03e47cdb4ced34d7e in region us-east-2).

 For ``spack-stack-1.4.0``, run: